-This switch links the preamp controls of preamp channels 1 and 2 together to create a stereo input pair.
-When linked as a stereo pair, preamp control adjustments will affect both channels of the stereo signal identically.
+This switch links the preamp controls of adjacent preamp channels together (1+2 or 3+4) to create stereo input pairs.
+When channels are linked as a stereo pair, any preamp control adjustments will affect both channels of the stereo signal identically.